BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 >
 > Unfortunately, a big blocker that prevents many of the popular GUI libraries from working in a plugin context is that most are designed with the assumption that they own the event loop.
 But in a plugin context, it's the host that owns the event loop, not the plugin.
 So unless the GUI library was designed from the get-go to handle this use case, it's difficult to add it after the fact.
 >
 > Only the [CLAP] plugin format went out of its way to allow plugins to own their own event loop.
 Even then, it's still discouraged since it prevents the host from seamlessly integrating with the plugin window (i.e. FL Studio drawing a window border around the plugin window with extra useful controls at the top of the window).
-Also, you have to be careful about dynamically linking to a GUI library (as described [here](https://github.com/free-audio/clap-plugins)).

-Here is a list of compatible GUI libraries you can use for your audio plugins with relatively little effort.
+Here is a list of compatible GUI libraries you can use for your audio plugins.

 * [Dear ImGui](https://github.com/ocornut/imgui) - A very popular immediate mode GUI library with an active community.
 There are bindings to many other languages available.
   * [clap-imgui](https://github.com/schwaaa/clap-imgui) - A minimal example of a CLAP plugin with ImGui.
+* [Pugl](https://github.com/lv2/pugl) - Minimal GUI layer made specifically for plugins.
 * [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) - Another popular immediate mode GUI library.
 Written in pure C, and bindings to many other languages are available.
 * [raygui](https://github.com/raysan5/raygui) - Another lightweight immediate mode GUI library written in pure C.
 * [egui] - An ImGui-inspired immediate mode GUI library for Rust.